Being a LIFEgiver is one way Mukti Mission US provides our Partners avenues

 What happens when the resident I sponsor leaves Mukti Mission?

 LIFEgivers will be notified if their sponsored resident leaves the Mission for any reason and match another resident to the LIFEgiver for continuing sponsorship.

 What can a LIFEgiver Expect from Mukti Mission US (MMUS)?

 When an individual or group (church, etc.) sponsors a Mukti resident they can expect the following as a Mukti LIFEgiver from MMUS:

 Initiate Your LIFEgiver Adventure Today!

 How else can I help?

-The English Medium School is designed to be a 1,000 student high school (grades 5 – 10) when completed.
+The English Medium School is designed to be a 1,000-student high school (grades 5 – 10) when completed.
 The total cost will exceed one million dollars.
-Your gifts to this project help students get a quality English education opening doors to better schools and jobs and expand the reach of the Mission in India.
-Fifteen percent of investments to this fund are used to fund operations here in the US through our Sustainability Fund.
+Your gifts to this project help students get a quality English education opening doors to better schools and jobs and expanding the reach of the Mission in India.
+Fifteen percent of investments in this fund are used to fund operations here in the US through our Sustainability Fund.